netantman/machine-learning/meta-learning/ML-workflow.md

         - How to solve the lack-of-data problem when doing time-series cv or backtesting?
     - Data leakage hazard: improper pre-scaling, duplicates, temporal data
     - Hyperparameter searching: grid search, random search, Bayesian optimization
+    - Backtesting methods: hypothesis testing, price simulation, trade simulation
+        - What is the multiple comparison problem?
+And how to resolve it?
+        - What are some backtesting pitfalls?

 - Debugging or curating ML models
     - [Error analysis](models/error-analysis.ipynb)